 Currently, holds are allowed on items owned by most libraries listed in our catalog.

 How do I pay fines?

 Pay fines and fees online or by visiting the Circulation Desk.
 Please note, the Circulation Desk now accepts credit card payments.

 What else should I expect when visiting the Library?

 - Patrons are required to observe social distancing guidelines when browsing for materials and waiting for service.

-- Children must remain with caregiver throughout the entire visit.
+- Children younger than 13 must be accompanied by an adult and must remain with caregiver throughout the entire visit.